rtodosic/Serilog04/README.md

 ## .Net Core Serilog – Enrichers

-Serilog enrichers add additional information to the output, which could be quite useful in debugging.
+Serilog enrichers add additional information to the output, which acn be quite useful in debugging.

 1. To make the output smaller, change the appsettings.json file to the following:
   ```JSON